 Responsibility for Membership Database management as found in 06_Treasurer P&P

 The Treasurer is the caretaker of the ACGS databases (member database & QuickBooks database).
 In order to ensure maximum accuracy and privacy, a single person is designated to be the sole caretaker of the official ACGS databases.
 These include the member database and the member financial database.
-The Treasurer is also responsible for:
+The Treasurer is also responsible for

-Adding and updating financial information about each member in the databases; Registrar Treasurer

 Producing audits of members owing dues, paying excessive dues or whatever other data are needed by other officers of the Society;